haighis/SampleBookmarkApp/readme.md

 - JAX-RS
 - JAXB

-This is the Java version that contains the frontend SPA application with a restful web service.
 There is also a .NET version that uses the same frontend SPA application with a restful web service written in .NET Web API with Entity Framework Code First and SqlCE database.

 .NET Version - https://github.com/haighis/BookyNET